Flammability, Smoke Emission & Toxicity

 • Approval status (current approval status of the specific material)

-The Contractor shall submit laboratory test results for all materials, for all tests specified, including a technical data sheet, for approval.
+The Contractor shall submit the original, signed, laboratory test results for all materials, for all tests specified, including a technical data sheet, for approval, (modified test reports are not accepted).
 The flammability matrix shall contain sufficient information to positively identify each material listed [CDRL Requirement].
+The test report electronic files shall be named with the test report number, and type of test.

 The material description used by the contractor shall be identical in every place it appears; test report documentation, technical data sheet, drawings, bill of materials, flammability matrix, and other related references.
 This documentation must be directly traceable between the technical documentation, test reports and flammability matrix, to the applicable Contractor drawings without ambiguity.

-Copies of prior test results showing that proposed materials have complied with the specified standards and tests may be submitted for approval if the test reports are no more than three years old.
-Assurance may be required that the material presently being considered for use is the same composition as that previously tested.
+Copies of prior test results showing that proposed materials have complied with the specified standards and tests may be submitted for approval if the test reports are no more than five (5) years old.
+Assurance from the original material manufacturer may be required to verify that the material presently considered for use is the same composition as that previously tested.

 Flammability And Smoke Generation Criteria